wasim-eb/unity-3/README.md

 - The project's code was developed based on the understanding of the “I think, therefore I blog” lesson from Code Institute, but was customized, modified and enhanced to fit the project purposes.
 - [Stack Overflow](https://stackoverflow.com/) was extremely helpful and useful during the process of building this project.
 - [Django](https://docs.djangoproject.com/en/3.1/) I also constantly referred to the Django documentation source during the development
+- [Bulma-css-library](https://bulma.io/documentation/) This is the documentation I followed to install the library.
+I used the cdn mentioned in the documentation.
 - [Youtube](https://www.youtube.com/) Many lessons were found on Youtube.
 I spent some time watching Codemy.com's videos for getting the CKeditor to work.
 ### Content and Media
 - - Most of the images were taken from [Unsplash](https://unsplash.com/).
 This version is only an educational exercise.